gagankh123/gagankh123.github.io/README.md

 Hi there 👋

-I am a Software Engineer II, Currently working at o9 solutions.
-It is a supply chain based company in Bangalore.
+I am a Software Engineer II, Currently working in Bangalore at o9 solutions which is a supply chain analytics company.

 I love to code in Python and learn new frameworks/packages used in a software engineering, big data, and machine learning platform.
 Also, I'm passionate about solving computer science problems.